HELVE/H_OVERVIEW/README.md

 ![](/assets/readme_visuals/helveavr_dark.png)

 <a name="overview"></a>
-# HELVE AVR | Multispecialist Creative Agency
+# HELVE AVR | High Technology Creative Agency

-**HELVE AVR** as a multispecialist high technology creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
+**HELVE AVR** as a multispecialist creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 As a business it provides a variety of advanced services from video and live production to interactive installations for brands and brand creation itself.

 Our agency uses the reinforced trisight methodology and project [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS) as the foundation of its operational values and drives.
 It promotes usage of specialized, often self-made microtools on a wide organizational and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as the custom-tailored project-specific one.